jrhicks/Talk-Camunda-BPM/Readme.md

 ## Goal

-1) Run a Tomcat server with a shared process engine and some general camunda apps that can be used for any process.
+1) Run a Tomcat server which is setup for the "Camunda shared-engine architecture"(https://docs.camunda.org/manual/7.4/introduction/architecture/#shared-container-managed-process-engine)

-2) Setup a maven project that can build and deploy a camunda process.

-3) Deploy the camunda process
+2) Build and deploy a process application from the "Maven Archetypes for Process Application (Servlet WAR)"(https://docs.camunda.org/manual/7.4/user-guide/process-applications/maven-archetypes/)

+3) Setup a development environment in Eclipse for building and deploying proces applications.

+4) Create

 ## Run Tomcat Server